SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

-# Administration: Reviewing process
+# Portal Admin Tutorial

+<a id="administration-reviewing-process"></a>

+## Securing your admin account

+Before we dive in, it is important that you use a strong password for your portal admin account, as admin rights should not come in the wrong hands.
+You can set it under settings.

+To create a secure password, either use an automatic password manager, or use the following method to generate a memorable but extremely secure passphrase: https://www.eff.org/dice.
+Do not use a previously used password.

 ## Introduction

 This tutorial describes how an RC Portal can be used for publication workflows.
-It is aimed at portal administrators. ("portal admin" or "admin")
+It is aimed at portal administrators ("portal admin").
 The process typically consists of 4 stages:

 * setting up accounts
-* writing the content by the author(s), possibly in collaboration with other RC users.
+* writing the content by the author(s), possibly in collaboration with other RC users or editors.
 * reviewing of the exposition by reviewers
 * publication